sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/user-guide.md

 ![SidecarTridge Switcher selected](/sidecartridge-tos/assets/images/sidecartridge-switcher-select.gif)

+{: .note}
 This is the recommended way to switch between TOS versions.
+It is also possible to switch TOS versions modifying the `DEFAULT.TXT` file as described in the [Getting Started](/sidecartridge-tos/getting-started/) section, but this method is not recommended for daily use.

 ## Rescue Mode